Conditional Formatting Entire Column Based on Another Column in Excel

 Excel Conditional Formatting Entire Column Based on Another Column

-Note: If the cell of Column D of a particular row has a greater value than the value of the Column C cell of that row, the cell of Column D is highlighted with a light blue color and the font of the cell is in bold format.
-For example, D5 has a greater value than C5.
-So cell D5 is formatted with a light blue fill color and bold font.
+Note: If the cell of Column D of a particular row has a greater value than the value of the Column C cell of that row, the cell of Column D is highlighted with a light blue color and the font is in bold.

 Additional Tips

-• Otherwise, you can convert the dataset into a Table (Insert > Table) including additional rows.
-After that, apply Conditional Formatting to the selective column and it will work automatically for future inserts.
+• Alternatively, convert the dataset into a Table (Insert > Table) including additional rows.
+Then apply Conditional Formatting to the selected column and the specified conditional formatting will be automatically applied to future inserts.

 Things to Remember

-• Make sure you only refer to the columns as Absolute Cell References, not the row numbers.
+• Make sure to only refer to the columns as Absolute Cell References, not the row numbers.

 • Always refer to the top left cell of the selected column where the values start.

-• If you copy the rule with Format Painter from one column to another, make sure to check on the column reference.
+• If you copy the rule with Format Painter from one column to another, make sure to check the column references.

 Download Practice Workbook